saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 <img src="assets/TRT2.04D.png" alt="Running Cypress Test local app in Docker mode" width="650"/>

+#### Final Code
+[See the example project](https://github.com/walkerlj0/testrunner-course-example-code/tree/main/Mod2/2.04) with the swag labs app set to run locally, testing on Sauce Labs' VM

 <!-- ------------------------ -->
 ## 2.05 Setup Your Cypress Test in GitHub Actions
 Duration: 0:07:00

 In this lesson you will learn how to set up everything you need to run the example Swag Labs app with Github Actions.
 If you already have a pipeline set up in GitHub actions, you can quickly set things up using the [page in docs](https://docs.saucelabs.com/testrunner-toolkit/integrations/github-actions).

-Now that you have a test run on Sauce Connect, and have run a test against a locally hosted app, you are ready to set up your test in a Continuous Integration (CI) tool run through Sauce Connect.
+Now that you know how to run a test against a locally hosted app, as well as use Sauce Connect, you are ready to set up your test in a Continuous Integration (CI) tool run through Sauce Connect.
+You can follow along using the same _Swag Labs_ app you used in the previous module.

 #### Video

 In this example we will be using Github Actions, but you can use another CI tool such as [Jenkins](https://docs.saucelabs.com/testrunner-toolkit/integrations/jenkins).

-If you already have a Github account, you can get started by visiting the [Github Actions Homepage](https://github.com/features/actions).

 ### What You'll Need
 * [GitHub Account](https://github.com/join)